 The Chicago Public Schools (CPS) Commercial Composting and Recycling Program is a partnership between Seven Generations Ahead, CPS, and CPS’ hauler Lakeshore Recycling Systems.
 The program started as a pilot in 5 schools in the 2014-2015 school year.
-As of November 2017, the program is in 14 schools.
+The program is now in 14 schools.

 10,328 students composting and recycling, educated on How and Why

 1,948 pounds of food scraps, napkins, and lunch trays composted per day

 2,718 pounds of materials kept out of landfills per day

 82 percent of all cafeteria and kitchen discards diverted from landfills